itihon/itihon.dev.to/blog-posts/using-the-same-validation-logic-on-client-and-server-side/index.md

  Here I will show why this library is actually isomorphic.
 I'm going to incorporate that sign-in and sign-up examples into a simple `Node.js` application.

- If you want to run this project locally it is here:
+ If you want to run this project locally it is there:

  {% cta https://github.com/itihon/signup_signin_example_actualized %}
  View on Github